AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

 .. index:: Valid; limitation

+* [SPARK_VALID]
-* Attribute 'Valid is currently assumed to always return True, as no invalid value can be constructed in SPARK (see :ref:`Data Validity`).
+  Attribute 'Valid is currently assumed to always return True, as no invalid value can be constructed in SPARK (see :ref:`Data Validity`).

 .. index:: validity; limitation

+* [SPARK_EXTERNAL_VALID]
-* Values read from an external source are assumed to be valid values.
+  Values read from an external source are assumed to be valid values.
   Currently there is no model of invalidity or undefinedness.
 The onus is on the user to ensure that all values read from an external source are valid.
 The use of an invalid value invalidates any proofs associated with the value.

+* [SPARK_STORAGE_ERROR]
-* As explained in section :ref:`Dealing with Storage_Error`, GNATprove does not issue messages about possible memory exhaustion, which leads to raising exception ``Storage_Error`` at runtime.
+  As explained in section :ref:`Dealing with Storage_Error`, GNATprove does not issue messages about possible memory exhaustion, which leads to raising exception ``Storage_Error`` at runtime.
 The computation of suitable stack and heap sizes should be performed independently.

+* [SPARK_TARGET_AND_RUNTIME]
-* When the target configuration and runtime library for running the program are different from those on the host when GNATprove is run, the target configuration (see :ref:`Specifying the Target Architecture and Implementation-Defined Behavior`) and runtime library (see :ref:`Using the GNAT Target Runtime Directory`) should be set, so that GNATprove correctly interprets the behavior of the program at runtime.
+  When the target configuration and runtime library for running the program are different from those on the host when GNATprove is run, the target configuration (see :ref:`Specifying the Target Architecture and Implementation-Defined Behavior`) and runtime library (see :ref:`Using the GNAT Target Runtime Directory`) should be set, so that GNATprove correctly interprets the behavior of the program at runtime.

+* [SPARK_STANDARD_LIBRARY]
-* Preconditions on subprograms in most standard units are not specified.
+  Preconditions on subprograms in most standard units are not specified.
 That's the case in particular for:

   * arithmetic and conversion operators (including Time_Of) in